Towards Fairness-Aware Federated Learning

 To mitigate the bias against FL clients with lower computational capabilities or smaller datasets, recent works study the design of sampling constraints for addressing fair client selection.
-They take participation frequency into consideration, allowing less-frequently selected clients to participate in training more often.
+They consider fairness factors to allow less-frequently selected clients to join FL training more often, hence reducing selection bias.

 In \cite{Huang2021AnEC}, the authors introduced a long-term fairness constraint towards achieving fair FL client selection.
-This constraint is used to ensure that the average participation rate of every client is no less than the expected guaranteed rate chosen by the clients.
+This constraint applies a constant fairness parameter to ensure that the average participation rate of every client is no less than the expected guaranteed rate.
 A Lyapunov optimization-based framework has been proposed to transfer the original offline problem into an online optimization problem, where FL clients' participation rates are optimized through a queuing dynamics approach.
-The results show that a fairer strategy for FL client selection can improve the final accuracy at the cost of training efficiency due to more constraints being involved.
+Similar to \cite{Huang2021AnEC}, \cite{HuangCS2022} also utilizes a fairness constraint to reserve a certain probability of selection for each client.
+However, instead of using dynamic queues, \cite{HuangCS2022} adapts the Exp3 algorithms \cite{2002exp3} for the adversarial bandit to calculate the selection probability for each round.
+Moreover, in \cite{HuangCS2022}, the fairness parameter that is used to determine the selection probability in each round is not necessarily the same.
+The results of both works show that a fairer strategy for FL client selection can improve the final accuracy at the cost of training efficiency due to more constraints being involved.

-The authors of \cite{Yang2020FederatedLW} also consider FL clients' frequency of participation in order to enhance fairness in client selection.
-They formulate the client selection problem as a Combinatorial Multi-Armed Bandit (CMAB) problem.
+Yang et al. 2020 \cite{Yang2020FederatedLW} also aimed to promote the selection of less-frequently selected clients.
+They formulated the client selection problem as a Combinatorial Multi-Armed Bandit (CMAB) problem.
 Each arm represents one client.
-The super arm represents the set of all FL clients.
-The super arm's reward is a nonlinear combination of the participating single arm rewards.
-While frequently selected clients are regarded as more trusted and receive higher payoff, the scheme also provides opportunities for less frequently engaged clients to join FL in order to explore how well they can contribute to FL model training.
+Its reward is defined by the class distribution of its raw data.
+The reward of a super arm depends on the rewards of all the pulled arms.
+While frequently selected clients are regarded as more trustworthy and receive a higher payoff, the system also provides opportunities for less-frequently engaged clients to join FL by increasing their estimated rewards.

-Although both \cite{Huang2021AnEC} and \cite{Yang2020FederatedLW} take the participation frequency into account in order to promote fairness in FL client selection, many other important factors (e.g., data quality, training quality, waiting time, etc.) are not accounted for.